Mepronil

 Mepronil is a fungicide used as a seed treatment or foliar spray in agriculture to protect crops from fungal diseases.
 It was first marketed by Kumiai Chemical Industries in 1981 using their brand name Basitac.
 The compound is a benzanilide which combines 2-methylbenzoic acid with the O-isopropyl derivative of 3-aminophenol to give an inhibitor of succinate dehydrogenase (SDHI).

 History

 Inhibition of succinate dehydrogenase, the complex II in the mitochondrial respiration chain, has been known as a fungicidal mechanism of action since the first examples were marketed in the 1960s.
 The first compound in this class was carboxin, which had a narrow spectrum of useful biological activity, mainly on basidiomycetes and was used as a seed treatment.
 Many further examples of this mechanism of action were developed by crop protection companies seeking compounds with improved properties and mepronil was developed owing to its effectiveness as a foliar application and by seed treatment.

 Synthesis

-Mepronil combines the acid chloride of 2-methylbenzoic acid with an aniline derivative which was made from 3-aminophenol.
+Mepronil can be made via the Schotten–Baumann reaction of 2-methylbenzoyl chloride with 3-isopropoxyaniline.